This is what we think a marketing person needs to know about tracking.

 It consists of two parts: the ‘parameter’ (such as source or medium) and the value (such as google or organic).

-Google Analytics (or whatever web analytics tool you use) will assign the source of google and a medium of organic against the visitor.
+Google Analytics (or whatever web analytics tool you use) will use this information to assign a source of google and a medium of organic against the visitor.

 Note: values are case sensitive – we recommend always using lower case